Keto Carrot Cake

 • Walnuts.
 Optional, but it gives some delicious crunch throughout.
 If you don’t have walnuts, use chopped pecans.

 • Cream cheese frosting.
-I used a simple keto frosting recipe.
+I used a simple keto frosting recipe to keep things classic.
+Vanilla would also work.

 Find the printable recipe with measurements below.